Prices

 The cost of carbon offsetting

-The cost of carbon offsetting for your company depends on the price per carbon credit and the number of credits you purchase.
-Ecommit provides transparency on how the carbon credit price is determined, as well as the guarantees and services you can expect from us.
+The cost of carbon offsetting for your company depends on the price per carbon credit and the number of carbon credits you purchase.
+Ecommit provides insight into how the carbon credit market works and what services you can expect from us.

 Ecommit Visual02